 Children's Village is committed to assisting our families and community with additional resources.
-Please let your child's teacher know if there is a specific need we may be able to assist you with.
+Please let your child's teacher know if there is a specific need, we may be able to assist you with it.

-We have a Family Advocate on staff who will assist families with resources, services and education to support their child's learning and development, and encourage their involvement in the process.
+We have staff who will assist families with resources, services, and education to support their child's learning and development and encourage their involvement in the process.